Hungrybox: Controversial tournament events

 DeBiedma's match against Zac "SFAT" Cordoni in the losers semifinals at Evo 2017 attracted controversy after DeBiedma called his coach, Luis "Crunch" Rosias, over for advice in between games, which was as a violation of the event's "No Coaching After Pools" rule; as the discussion between DeBiedma and Crunch was ongoing, Gordon "G$" Connell, a friend of SFAT, approached and mocked the other two by mimicking a coach-like discussion with SFAT.
 As the result, Evo considered that both players had violated the rule, and let the match's original result, a win for DeBiedma, stand; both players nevertheless received a yellow card as punishment for their actions.
 This upset part of the fans, who believed that, as SFAT was not actually being coached, he should have won by disqualification.
 Others pointed out that, according to the official Evo ruleset, if such an incident is not reported at the time it took place, then it is ignored, and that, as neither DeBiedma nor SFAT reported the other, neither should have been carded in the first place.
 DeBiedma eventually lost the following round, the losers finals, against Mango, finishing 3rd in the tournament while SFAT placed 4th as the result of his loss.

 One of the most infamous moments in Melee history took place in April 2019 at Pound 2019 hosted in Maryland, when, after DeBiedma won the Melee Singles tournament by defeating Mango in the Grand Finals, a member in the crowd, presumably upset by his win, threw a dead crab at DeBiedma, barely missing him.
-After a moment of incredulousness, an infuriated DeBiedma picked up the crab and shouted at the crowd, demanding to know who threw it and to "show some respect.", questioning if they knew how hard he works.
+After a moment of incredulousness, an infuriated DeBiedma took the crab and angrily addressed the crowd, demanding to know who threw it, questioning if they knew how hard he worked for his results before throwing it at the ground as the crowd attempted to console him.
 The individual in question was later identified and ejected from the building, with a Pound official announcing that they had been permanently banned from future Pound events and that their name would be privately disclosed to other Smash tournament organizers.
 DeBiedma then apologized on Twitter for losing his temper, later stating: "I was just so disappointed.
 I looked down and I'm like 'who threw this?
 Why would you throw this at me?, later making fun of the incident by eating a crab during a live stream.
 DeBiedma would later state during a 2025 livestream that he was intent on retiring during the plane ride home, but decided not to after seeing the outpour of support towards him on Twitter.
 The crab incident became viral and was relayed by a variety of media outlets, quickly becoming a meme within the Smash community.